thesandipchaudhary/thesandipchaudhary/README.md

 - 👋 Hi, I’m @Sandip-Chaudhary
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Web DEvelopment.
-- 🌱 I’m currently learning ML.
+- 🌱 I’m currently learning C#.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .Net Project.
 - 📫 How to reach me ...

 <!---